elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 ---

 ### The majority of events pass across a shadow DOM boundary.
-In UI events, what attribute gets utilized to open the composition?
+In UI events, what attribute do we utilize to open the composition?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> This process is governed by the composed event object property.
-If it is true, then the event does cross the boundary.
+  <div><strong>Interview Response:</strong> The composed event object property governs this process.
+If it is true, then the event crosses the boundary.
 Otherwise, it only can be caught from inside the shadow DOM.
 The read-only composed property returns a Boolean, which indicates whether the event propagates across the shadow DOM boundary into the standard DOM.
-Most UI Events have the composed property set to true.
+Most UI Events have the composed property set to true in most cases.
     </div>
   </div>
 </details>